datagrok-ai/public/help/domains/chem/chem.md

 #### Similarity analysis using distance-based dimensionality reduction algorithms

-Datagrok provides scripts for distance-based dimensionality reduction algorithms, such as [tSNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) and [UMAP](https://umap-learn.readthedocs.io/en/latest/), to support similarity analysis.
+Datagrok provides scripts for distance-based dimensionality reduction algorithms, such as [tSNE](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html) and [UMAP](https://umap-learn.readthedocs.io/en/latest/).
 These algorithms use molecular fingerprints to convert cross-similarities into 2D or 3D coordinates, making it possible to visualize the similarities between molecular structures and identify clusters of similar molecules, outliers, or patterns that might be difficult to detect otherwise.
-Datagrok uses a [scatterplot viewer](../../visualize/viewers/3d-scatter-plot.md) to implement the scripts.
+Results are visualized on the interactive [scatter plot](../../visualize/viewers/3d-scatter-plot.md).

 [GIF]